bbatsov/emacsredux/_posts/2026-03-08-customizing-font-lock-in-the-age-of-tree-sitter.md

 error, the parser still produces a (partial) tree, and highlighting degrades gracefully instead of going haywire.

+There's also a significant performance difference.
+With regex font-lock, every regexp in `font-lock-keywords` runs against every line in the visible region on each update -- more rules means linearly more work, and a complex major mode can easily have dozens of regexps.
+Poorly written patterns with nested quantifiers can trigger catastrophic backtracking, causing visible hangs on certain inputs.
+Multi-line font-lock (via `font-lock-multiline` or `jit-lock-contextually`) makes things worse, requiring re-scanning of larger regions that's both expensive and fragile.
+Tree-sitter sidesteps all of this: after the initial parse, edits only re-parse the changed portion of the syntax tree, and font-lock queries run against the already-built tree rather than scanning raw text.
+The result is highlighting that scales much better with buffer size and rule complexity.

 The trade-off is that customization works differently.
 You can't just add a regexp to a list anymore.
 But the new system offers its own kind of flexibility, and in many ways it's more powerful.